Get now| The Ultimate Egypt travel guide compilation.

 Egypt travel guide register now

-Assalamu alaykum This is a typical Egyptian greeting.
-Respond with “Wa alaykum asalam.
+Assalamu alaykum This is a Egyptian greetings in their customary form.
+React by “Wa alaykum asalam.

 ” Ma asalama A typical Egyptian goodbye…”Bye-bye” works too!
 Coming and going, Arabic speakers literally wish each other peace (salam).
-So, even if you don’t remember the entire phrase, a wave and a smile with salam will usually suffice.
+So, even if you don’t remember the entire phrase, a salutation, a wave, and a smile will usually suffice.

 In terms of greeting gestures,

-Egyptians typically greet one another with a “double kiss” on either side of the cheek.
-(This is not a kiss on the cheek… More like the air next to the cheeks when they touch).
+Egyptians typically greet one another with a “double kiss” on the cheeks, one on each side.
+(This is not a cheek kiss..)
+Similar to the air adjacent to the cheeks when they touch).
 Men greet men and women greet women in this manner; normally, men and women do not greet each other in this manner unless they are very familiar with one another.

 As a foreigner, you will not be expected to initiate greetings and can simply shake hands.
-But if someone greeting you leans in for a double-kiss, be prepared and save yourself from that awkward moment when someone moves in for the traditional kiss and you only go in halfway for a handshake, realize at the last second what’s about to happen, move in a little closer to maybe try the kiss, panic, abort mid-gesture, and leave the other person awkwardly standing there.
-(Again, I’ve been in this situation more than I’d like to admit!)
+However, if someone extends a double kiss in greeting, be ready and prevent that awkward situation where someone advances for a traditional kiss and you only reach halfway for a handshake, realize at the last minute that something awkward is going to happen, move in closer to perhaps try a kiss, panic, and stop mid-gesture, leaving the other person awkwardly standing there.
+(Once more) I’ve been in this situation more than I’d like to admit!)

 Egypt travel guide register now